Unlocking Access: Popular Passwordless Authentication Methods

 Biometric authentication uses unique biological characteristics to verify identity.
 This method is increasingly common and integrated into many devices.

-Magic Links & One-Time Codes (OTPs): Something You Have (Access To)
+Magic Links & One-Time Codes (OTPs)

 - Magic Links: The user enters their email address.
 The service sends an email containing a unique, time-sensitive link.
 Clicking this link logs the user in.

 - One-Time Codes (OTPs): Similar to magic links, but instead of a link, a short code is sent (e.g., via SMS or an authenticator app).
-The user enters this code to log in.

 These methods represent the most common approaches to passwordless authentication today, each with its strengths and ideal use cases.
 The journey to a passwordless future involves selecting and combining these technologies effectively.
-The next step is to understand how to put these methods into practice.

 Learn About Implementation »